OpenMDAO/OpenMDAO/openmdao/docs/features/recording/case_reader.rst

 Case Reader Object
 ******************

-The :class:`CaseRecorder<openmdao.recorders.case_reader.CaseReader>` object is provided to read case recordings no matter what case recorder was used.
+The :class:`CaseReader<openmdao.recorders.case_reader.CaseReader>` object is provided to read case recordings no matter what case recorder was used.
 Currently, OpenMDAO only supports the :class:`SqliteCaseReader<openmdao.recorders.sqlite_reader.SqliteCaseReader>` case recorder.
 Therefore, all the examples will